Combined analysis of the data on cross sections and spin density matrix elements for $K^*\Sigma$ photoproduction reactions: Summary and conclusion

 Our results show that with our previously extracted resonance $\Delta(1905)5/2^+$ \cite{Wang:2018} taken into account, the data on both differential cross sections and spin density matrix elements for $\gamma p \to K^{*+} \Sigma^0$ and $\gamma p \to K^{*0} \Sigma^+$ can be simultaneously and satisfactorily described.
 We obtain two distinct fits, presented as model I and model II in this study, that reproduce the data equally well.
 In both fits, the $\Delta(1905)5/2^+$ resonance plays an essential role.
 The two models, however, exhibit a dramatic difference: In model I, the $t$-channel $\kappa$ exchange contributes negligibly, whereas in model II it is significant.
 This demonstrates that the existing LEPS $P_\sigma$ data, taken at $E_\gamma = 1.85$--$2.96$ GeV, do not mandate a dominant $\kappa$ exchange--contrary to earlier claims \cite{Hwang2012}.
 The observed $P_\sigma \approx 1$ can also arise from interference involving $s$-channel resonance contributions in the absence of $\kappa$ exchange.

 To resolve this ambiguity, we have presented predictions for the parity spin asymmetry $P_\sigma$ for $\gamma p\to K^{*0}\Sigma^+$ at a much higher energy $E_\gamma=8.5$ GeV at forward angles, where $t$-channel exchanges are expected to dominate.
 The two models yield clearly distinguishable results: in model I, $P_\sigma < 0.5$, while in model II, $P_\sigma \approx 1$.
 We therefore conclude that the current low-energy data on spin density matrix elements are insufficient to determine the role of $\kappa$ exchange in $\gamma p \to K^{*0}\Sigma^+$.
-Future measurements at higher energies, such as those possible at GlueX, will be crucial to discriminate between the two reaction mechanisms identified in this work and to finally settle the question of $\kappa$-exchange dominance.
+Future measurements at higher energies, such as those possible at GlueX, may help to discriminate between the two reaction mechanisms identified in this work and to finally settle the question of $\kappa$-exchange dominance.
+We mention that the predictions for the parity spin asymmetry at $E_\gamma = 8.5$ GeV should be regarded as qualitative rather than quantitative, as the present tree-level effective Lagrangian model is not optimized for this high-energy region.
+Therefore, these predictions carry a systematic uncertainty associated with the limitations of the model.